 Does cauliflower count for detox?
 That’s what we are supposed to do for at least one week in January, isn’t it?
-Have you done the salad treatment and figured it’s bad for you since there’s a foot of snow outside?
+Are you on a salad diet and figured it’s bad for you since there’s a foot of snow outside?
 It’s too cold for self-inflicted punishment.

 I am so glad is not bikini time yet.
 That’s even worse than New Year detox.
 Lucky me I don’t even wear a bikini anymore.

-As a consequence I can have this wholesome, gluten-free food which is every bit as good and crunchy as any gluten equivalent.
+This means I can have this wholesome, gluten-free quiche which is every bit as good and crunchy as any gluten equivalent.
 Not bad for a healthy dose of veggies and – as an added bonus – is wonderfully easy to digest.

-- 1 cauliflower, cleaned and separated into florets
+- 1 small cauliflower head, cleaned and separated into florets

 - 1 garlic clove